Aman-Malhotra/Volume_Flutter/README.md

 > Max value of i is less than or equal to Volume.getMaxVol.

-> Parameter showVolumeUI is optional parameter which defaults to ShowVolumeUI.SHOW.
+> showVolumeUI is optional parameter which defaults to ShowVolumeUI.SHOW.

 <!-- ### Press Volume Up button programatically